Sample Wedding Ceremony Program

 THE WEDDING SERVICE UNITING

-The Order of Service outlines the individual service segments Prelude, Processional, Solo, Invocation, Scripture Reading, Marriage Ceremony, Lighting of Unity Candle, Benediction, Recessional, etc. Depending on faith, the customs and liturgical terminology will vary.
+The Wedding Ceremony Program outlines the individual service segments Prelude, Processional, Solo, Invocation, Scripture Reading, Marriage Ceremony, Lighting of Unity Candle, Benediction, Recessional, etc. Depending on faith, the customs and liturgical terminology will vary.
 It is best to consult with your clergy/officiant regarding the service.

 Prelude: Can be Solo [parents, grandparents ushered in]